Abstract

 Conclusions

-The integration of artificial intelligence with neuroscience has significantly advanced the understanding of the aetiology of mental disorders, revealing the complex relationships between genetic, neural, and behavioural factors.
-The practical significance of the research lies in the potential of artificial intelligence to create personalised approaches to the diagnosis and treatment of mental disorders.
+The integration of AI with neuroscience has significantly advanced the understanding of the etiology of mental disorders, revealing the complex relationships between genetic, neural, and behavioral factors.
+The practical significance of the research lies in the potential of AI to create personalized approaches to the diagnosis and treatment of mental disorders.
 This can improve the quality of life of patients and reduce the burden on healthcare systems.

 Get full access to this article